f14-bertolotti/shacpp/rebuttal.md

 **skewed results** In VMAS all agents experience partial observability, some cases more severe than others.
 In SHAC++ reward and world model learn to predict their output from partial observation.
-Instead SHAC world model and reward function have access to the full state.
+Instead, SHAC world model and reward function have access to the full state.
 This can skew the results in favor of SHAC.
 Despite this, both algorithms perform similarly.

 **Early stopping** We also note that as soon as a run achieves the 90% of the maximum reward,